jeffreyan11/othello_engine/README.txt

 An othello engine, forked from a CS2 project at Caltech.
-The engine itself uses a principal variation search, bitboards, an opening book, an endgame solver, hash tables, and pattern evaluations.
+The engine uses a principal variation search, bitboards, an opening book, an endgame solver, hash tables, and pattern evaluations.

 TODO:
-Better evaluation function
+Code cleanup
 Faster doMove
-Efficiency in midgame search
+Change board to black/white instead of taken/white?